Suiren-1.0 Technical Report: A Family of Molecular Foundation Models: Evaluation of MoleHB Size-Stratified split

-\item \textit{Critical and saturation properties} (Table~\ref{tab:critical_saturation_hb}): Suiren-ConfAvg dominates in critical temperature (21.75 vs. 63.35, best baseline) and critical volume (59.15 vs. 290.13), with relative improvements of 65.7\% and 79.6\%, respectively.
-However, for critical density and critical pressure, MoleBERT achieves marginally better results (0.00671 vs. 0.00690 and 1.737 vs. 1.932).
+\item \textbf{Critical and saturation properties} (Table~\ref{tab:critical_saturation_hb}): Suiren-ConfAvg dominates in critical temperature (19.59 vs. 63.35, best baseline) and critical volume (55.80 vs. 290.13), with relative improvements of 69.07\% and 80.77\%, respectively.
+However, for critical density, MoleBERT achieves marginally better results (0.00671 vs. 0.00888).
+For critical pressure, Suiren achieves 1.66 vs. MoleBERT's 1.74, with a 4.68\% improvement.
 This suggests that certain intensive properties with strong linear correlations to molecular size may be adequately captured by simpler architectures, whereas extensive or composite properties benefit from Suiren's enhanced representation capacity.

-\item \textit{Thermal and fluctuation properties} (Tables~\ref{tab:thermal_hb}--\ref{tab:fluctuation_hb}): The density of liquid shows minimal performance variation across splits (Suiren-ConfAvg: 0.01023), consistent with its strong dependence on atomic composition rather than scaffold topology.
-In contrast, heat capacities and thermal expansion coefficients exhibit substantial scaffold sensitivity, where Suiren-ConfAvg achieves 59.7\%--86.8\% relative improvements.
+\item \textbf{Thermal and fluctuation properties} (Tables~\ref{tab:thermal_hb}--\ref{tab:fluctuation_hb}): The density of liquid shows moderate performance variation across splits (Suiren-ConfAvg: 0.00851), consistent with its dependence on atomic composition, with a 29.67\% improvement over the best baseline.
+In contrast, heat capacities exhibit substantial size sensitivity, with Suiren-ConfAvg achieving 41.50\%--88.63\% improvements for liquid and solid heat capacities respectively, while showing 72.33\% improvement for gas heat capacity.